awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 ## IAM user principals<a name="principal-users"></a>

-You can specify IAM user sin the `Principal` element of a resource\-based policy or in condition keys that support principals\.
+You can specify IAM users in the `Principal` element of a resource\-based policy or in condition keys that support principals\.

 **Note**
 In a `Principal` element, the user name part of the [*Amazon Resource Name* \(ARN\)](reference_identifiers.md#identifiers-arns) is case sensitive\.